SpenceKonde/megaTinyCore/megaavr/extras/Ref_Tuning.md

 Anywey, so Let's turn on the RTC and turn on the PIT!
 PIT/64 should be around 512 Hz

 Now grab a type B timer (not yer millis timer you fool!
 Who let you into this class?)
 Set that for requency measurement input capture mode, clock it from 'da system clock.
-Now you gonna be runnning very close to 16 or 20 MHz immediately after system reset and init_clock(), and so the expected ccmp values should be 31250 or 39063 (16,000,000 or 20,000,000 divided by 512).
+Now you gonna be running very close to 16 or 20 MHz immediately after system reset and init_clock(), and so the expected ccmp values should be 31250 or 39063 (16,000,000 or 20,000,000 divided by 512).
 Adjust that by a factor of (sigrow correction)/1024...
 "I'm a 2-series they don't give us our osciullator error during factory cal anymore!
 "Well OBVIOUSLY if you don't have a OSC ERR value in yer sig, you keep good enough time without it, so quit braggging."
 Now to find the true expected value,.
 Average a few captures (I'd, say, accumulate a power of 2 number of samples in an unsigned long and rightshfit the appropriate number of times - or leftshift the expected value that many times).
 Your sample will likely be within a percent or two of the expected, and now it's simple math to derive the frequency that the RTC is actually running at.
 You can now determine how many system clock cycles the TCB would count for the desired tuned speed, and just step through each cal value, time it a few times, until you find what you're looking for.
 And unlike that doddering fool who rambles up here every day, I've got the code you need right here!
 [SelfTuning example](../libraries/megatinycore/examples/SelfTuning/SelfTuning.ino)